curt-lab/Capstone-Project-24.1-Final-Report/README.md

 I explained in more detail why I chose those ratings and it was directly from a well respected source that many wine drinkers rely upon for selecting a good wine.
 This re-mapping of the data so that instead of there being 6 classes, there were now just three resulted in an improvement of the accuracy from mid-60% to mid-80% range— pretty substantial improvement.

-5. Modeling: For this deliverable, please document your selection of machine learning algorithms that you selected for your problem statement from the first deliverable.
+5. Modeling: Please see the Capstone Report (PDF) and the Capstone Jupyter notebook for more deatils on models chosen.
+In summary multiple classification models and related ensemble methods:
-First, as noted in the accompanying Jupyter notebook, I ran a number of classification models we learned in class before re-mapping the target variable (‘quality’).
-In each case, I ran the base model and then used GridSearchCV to tune the main hyperparameters for the model.
+   Logistic Regression

-Second, after doing feature engineering on the target variable (‘quality’) reducing it from 6 classes to 3 classes, I re-ran several of the most effective models from earlier to note the performance improvement.
+  	K-Near Neighbors

-6. Model Evaluation: Share your model evaluation here.
-What types of models did you consider for your problem (classification, regression, unsupervised)?
-Articulate the evaluation metrics you used and how you determined which model was most optimal for your problem.
+  	Decision Tree

-Results of the first round of modeling achieved the following results (best accuracy score for the type of model):
+  	SVC

-Round 1: Best score for each type of model (rounded to one decimal place) Model
+  	Random Forest (ensemble)
-Cross-validation Score	Test Score
+  	Bagging (ensemble)
-Logistic Regression	61.6%	56.9%
+  	Stacking (ensemble)

-KNeighbors (KNN)	61.3%	62.2%
+7. Model Evaluation: Charts with the best results for each of the models and ensemble above are contained in the Capstone Final Report and can also be found in the Capstone Jupyter notebook.
+There are two sets of results.
+The fisrt set is the results before doing some further feature engineering to reduce the classes from 6 to 3 in the dataset.
+The rationale for this is explained in the report and the Jupyter notebook comments, as well as above in section 4.

-SVC	63.6%	60.9%
+Best score for each type of model (rounded to one decimal place) Model
-Decision Tree	59.7%	55.3%
+               Cross-validation Score	    Test Score Random Forest 	86.6%	                     86.9%
-Random Forest (ensemble)	69.2%	66.3%
+SVC 	          85.1%	                     86.3%
-Bagging on SVC (ensemble)	64.1%	60.3%
+KNeighbors 	   84.1%	                     84.7%
-Stacking (ensemble, multiple classifiers)	66.7%	67.8%
+Stacking 	     85.9%	                     85.9%